 Wood fiber.
 Wood fiber is the primary raw material used in our Wood Products operations, and our primary source of wood fiber is logs.
-For the year ended December 31, 2020, wood fiber accounted for approximately 42% of materials, labor, and other operating expenses (excluding depreciation) in our Wood Products segment.
+For the year ended December 31, 2021, wood fiber accounted for approximately 45% of materials, labor, and other operating expenses (excluding depreciation) in our Wood Products segment.
 Our EWP facilities use parallel-laminated veneer panels and veneer sheets produced by our facilities, as well as lumber, OSB, and veneer sheets purchased from third parties, to manufacture LVL, I-joists, and laminated beams.
 Our EWP, plywood, and veneer facilities use Douglas fir, white woods, and pine logs as raw materials.
 Our manufacturing facilities are located in close proximity to active wood fiber markets.

-Logs comprised approximately 73% of our wood fiber costs during 2020, and we satisfy our log requirements through a combination of purchases under supply agreements, open-market purchases, and purchases pursuant to contracts awarded under public auctions.
+Logs comprised approximately 66% of our wood fiber costs during 2021, and we satisfy our log requirements through a combination of purchases under supply agreements, open-market purchases, and purchases pursuant to contracts awarded under public auctions.

-Approximately 84% of our log supply in 2020 was supplied through purchases from private land owners or through dealers.
+Approximately 84% of our log supply in 2021 was supplied through purchases from private landowners or through dealers.
 We also bid in auctions conducted by federal, state, and local authorities for the purchase of logs, generally at fixed prices, under contracts with terms of generally one to three years.

 Our log requirements and our access to supply, as well as the cost of obtaining logs, are subject to change based on, among other things, the availability of logs in each of our operating areas, our operating schedules, competition from other manufacturers, the effect of governmental laws and regulations, impacts of weather or fire on log availability, and the status of environmental appeals.
 Per-unit log costs in the western U.S. are higher than per-unit log costs in the southern U.S. due to higher harvest and delivery costs, as well as various supply-side constraints, including seasonal weather-related restrictions, slower growth cycles, and a higher proportion of federal and state timberland ownership.
 Our aggregate cost of obtaining logs is also affected by fuel costs and the distance of the log source from our facilities, as we are often required to arrange for harvesting and delivery of the logs we purchase from the source to our facilities.
-For a discussion of contractual commitments relating to log supply agreements, see "Contractual Obligations" in "Item 7.
+For a discussion of contractual commitments relating to log supply agreements, see "Liquidity and Capital Resources" in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Form 10-K.

-We also purchase OSB, which is used as the vertical web to assemble I-joists, from a supplier with multiple locations throughout North America.
-OSB accounted for approximately 7% of the aggregate amount of materials, labor, and other operating expenses (excluding depreciation) for our Wood Products segment in 2020.
+We also purchase OSB, which is used as the vertical web to assemble I-joists.
+OSB accounted for approximately 9% of the aggregate amount of materials, labor, and other operating expenses (excluding depreciation) for our Wood Products segment in 2021.
 OSB is a commodity, and prices have been historically volatile in response to industry capacity and operating rates, inventory levels in various distribution channels, and seasonal demand patterns.
-Sustained periods of high OSB costs lead to higher costs of our I-joist production.